|

 APPROACHES

-- Objectives-oriented:
+Objectives-oriented:

-determines degree
+determines degree to

-objectives of a
+which objectives of

-practice are
+a practice are

-attained by a
+attained by a target

-target group.
+group.

-- Decision-oriented:
+Decision-oriented:

-supplies
+supplies information

-information for
+for needs

-needs assessment,
+assessment, program

-program planning,
+planning, program

 implementation or